cwru-robotics/cwru-ros-pkg/catkin/src/cwru_376_student/cwru_urdf/README.md

 # cwru_urdf
 Here is a simple model of the CWRU wheelchair-based mobile robots.
 The geometric modeling is low resolution, but adequate.
-This version includes simulated LIDAR via a gazebo plugin and differential steering via another gazebo plugin.
+This version includes simulated LIDAR via a gazebo plugin and differential steering via another gazebo plugin.  "cwruBot" is similar to "Jinx."

-The cwruBot accepts speed/spin commands via topic cmd_vel.
+cwruBot accepts speed/spin commands via topic cmd_vel.
 It outputs odometry on the /odom topic and simulated LIDAR on the /laser/scan topic.

 Inertias, max wheel torque and max speeds should not be trusted.

 The robot will stall if it runs into a heavy object--but it is able to push around lighter objects (e.g. construction cones).

 ## Example usage
-In a terminal, run `roscore`
+For cwruBot simulation, in a terminal, run `roscore`

 In another terminal run `rosrun gazebo_ros gazebo`